 Assoc.
 Professor, Department Chair

 Why Physics at TLU?

-Physics and Engineering students encounter various disciplines through small introductory classes before choosing a field.
-Hands-on experience is acquired with engineering concepts, software, and laboratory tools.
-Pre-engineering students participate in team projects in engineering design of autonomous robots using the physics shop and computer labs; engineering computation and analysis using MATLAB™ and virtual test instrumentation using LabView™; commercial software packages widely used in modern engineering and applied science.
+Physics students encounter various disciplines through small introductory classes before choosing a field.
+Hands-on experience is acquired with engineering concepts, software and laboratory tools.
+Students participate in team projects in engineering design of autonomous robots using the physics shop and computer labs; engineering computation and analysis using MATLAB™ and virtual test instrumentation using LabView™; commercial software packages widely used in modern engineering and applied science.
 Physics labs introduce students to digital data acquisition and analysis, analog and digital electronic test equipment, and nuclear counting and spectroscopy instrumentation.

 Thursday, November 6, 2014 at 5:00 p.m. at Moody Science Hall, Room 101

 Dr. Christopher Rogan presents the SPS Public Lecture in Physics.
 Get a glimpse into the subatomic world of the Large Hadron Collider, its experiments on the physics frontier and the answers it may hold to the universe unknown.

 Thursday, November 6, 2014 at 6:30 p.m. - 9 p.m. at Jackson Park Student Activity Center